Dusky lory: Description

 The dusky lory is short-tailed parrot about 25 cm (10 in) long.
 It is mainly brown and has a whitish back and rump.
 It has two colour phases; the band across the upper chest together with its abdomen are either yellow or orange.
 The beak is dark orange and there is an area of bare orange skin at the base of its lower mandible.
 The irises are red and the legs are grey.
 The male and females are identical in external appearance.
 Juveniles are duller with a yellowish back and rump, yellowish-grey irises, and a beak that is yellow at the base and brown/black towards the tip.

+The dusky lory has a brush-tipped tongue with papillae at the end.
+The papillae is used for collecting nectar from the flowers that it feeds on.

 Range and habitat

 The dusky lory's native range includes New Guinea below about 2500m in both the Indonesian (West Papua), and Papua New Guinean zones of the island.
 It is also native to the nearby Indonesian islands of Salawati and Yapen.

 Its natural habitats are subtropical or tropical moist lowland forest, subtropical or tropical mangrove forests, and subtropical or tropical moist montane forest.